logzio/logz-docs/_source/logzio_collections/_security-sources/crowdstrike.md

 Give your events some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
 You can filter for data of type `crowdstrike` to see the incoming Crowdstrike events.

-If you still don’t see your data, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).
+If you still don't see your logs, see [Filebeat troubleshooting](https://docs.logz.io/shipping/log-sources/filebeat.html#troubleshooting).

 </div>